IntelLabs/networkgym/_sources/content/overview.md

 ---
 # Overview

-## NetworkGym: Components and Interfaces
+## NetworkGym Components and Interfaces

 The NetworkGym framework consists of three essential components - the **Client**, the **Server**, and the **Environment** - each playing a crucial role in the system.
 Additionally, it encompasses two interfaces - the **Northbound** and the **Southbound interfaces**, facilitating seamless communication and interaction within the framework.